matthiasbuecker/geophysics-chiapas-karst-lakes-SE2020/03_TDIP/README.md

 TDIP data is provided as binary files *.bin*, which can be read, processed and exported to *.txt* files with the Prosys II software available free of charge on the homepage of the manufacturer of the measuring device (http://www.iris-instruments.com/download.html#processing).

+For lines with significant topograpy, we also include *.txt* files with the description of the electrode positions (1st column: electrode number, 2nd column: distance along the line; 3rd column: estimated altitude - relative to lowest electrode along the line.)

 ## Processed data (02_processesed)
 This subfolder contains the filtered data used for the inversion.
 The first two columns of the *.crt* files contain the electrode numbers of the four-point measurement (format: A*10,000+B and M*10,000+N), the third the transfer resistance (in Ohm.m), and the fourth the phase (mrad) obtained by linearly converting the TDIP chargeability (see manuscript for more details).